perazz/fortran-lapack/README.md

 # fortran-lapack
-This package provides precision-agnostig, high-level linear algebra APIs for `real` and `complex` arguments in Modern Fortran.
+This package provides precision-agnostic, high-level linear algebra APIs for `real` and `complex` arguments in Modern Fortran.
 The APIs are similar to NumPy/SciPy operations, and leverage a Modern Fortran implementation of the [Reference-LAPACK](http://github.com/reference-LAPACK) library.

 # Current API
 Procedure   | Type | Description | Optional arguments